BlogChatter Book Review – Hawkers of Kolkata

 I thoroughly recommend this ebook to my readers along with my comprehensive travel guide to Kolkata.
 I have been procrastinating it for long since there’s so much to say, but I am inspired to do so now.

 You can download the book for free in the BlogChatter Library.
 Note, it’s a limited period offer.
 You can also download my book “15 days in Europe” for free from the BlogChatter Library, the travelogue section.
-This month I also completed one year of blogging!
-Read my post to know what I have learned in one year of travel blogging.

 Recommended Kolkata Stories on the Blog